voytekresearch/Resources/README.md

 # Voytek Lab Resources Page

-All Voytek Lab resources are available on the [Resources Wiki](https://github.com/voytekresearch/Resources/wiki).
-The wiki contains useful links and guidelines for basic lab things.
-Navigate within the wiki or using the guide below.
+All Voytek Lab resources are available on this page, below.
+It contains useful links and guidelines for basic lab things.

 ## Getting Started
 If you are just joining the lab, start with the [onboarding](https://github.com/voytekresearch/Resources/wiki/Onboarding) page.
 After that, check out our list of useful [external resources](https://github.com/voytekresearch/Resources/wiki/External-Resources).